-- He studied in PPN High School in Kanpur.
+- He studied at PPN High School in Kanpur.

 - It was in Kanpur that he met legendary revolutionary leader Bhagat Singh.
 Dutt was also friends with Chandrasekhar Azad.

-- He joined the Hindustan Republican Association (HRA) and learnt how to make bombs.
+- He joined the Hindustan Republican Association (HRA) and learned how to make bombs.

 - Dutt is most remembered for his role as Bhagat Singh’s associate in the Central Assembly Bombing Case.

-- The plan, which was proposed by Bhagat Singh, was that Dutt and Singh would explode a bomb in the Central Assembly at Delhi.
-This was planned in response to the British decision to pass the Defence of India Act 1915 which widely increased the powers of the police.
+- The plan, which was proposed by Bhagat Singh, was that Dutt and Singh would explode a bomb in the Central Assembly in Delhi.
+This was planned in response to the British decision to pass the Defence of India Act, 1915 which widely increased the powers of the police.